-RFSPs, for the purpose of ensuring compliance with the Common Conduct Standards, will be obliged to:
+- Cooperate in good faith and without delay with the Central Bank and other relevant regulatory authorities - Observe proper standards of market - RFSPs, for the purpose of ensuring compliance with the Common Conduct Standards, will be obliged to: - Provide suitable training to staff on these

-- Notify persons performing CFs and PCFs of these standards and how they apply to them - Provide suitable training to staff on these standards - Establish, maintain and give effect to policies on how the Common Conduct Standards are integrated into the conduct of the affairs of the RFSP
+• Establish, maintain and give effect to policies on how the Common Conduct Standards are integrated into the conduct of the affairs of the RFSP

-The IAF Bill contains a detailed but nonexhaustive list of examples of expected behaviours relating to each of the five Common Conduct Standards.
+The IAF Act contains a detailed but nonexhaustive list of examples of expected behaviours relating to each of the five Common Conduct Standards.
 These are listed in an annex to this guide.